-The Chase Freedom Unlimited card can’t steer you wrong.
-You can earn 1.5% cash back on all purchases, plus a $150 cash sign-on bonus when you spend $500 within the first three months.
+The Chase Freedom Unlimited® card can’t steer you wrong.
+You can earn 1.5% cash back on all purchases, plus an additional 1.5% on all purchases (up to $20,000 spent in the first year).

 Check out these other cash back cards that’ll give you plenty of rewards.

 When you shouldn’t pay bills with a rewards card

 As valuable as it can be to use a rewards card to pay your bills, there are times when it’s just not a good idea.
 For example, credit card rewards are only worth it when you can avoid all interest charges by paying your balance in full, every month.
 If not, then the cost of interest charges will exceed the value of any rewards you earn.

 Furthermore, charging your bills to your credit card can increase the amount of debt you have, which can hurt your credit score.
 If you need to carry a balance, even occasionally, then you should avoid paying your bills with a credit card and stick to other methods of payment.